charlieegan3/rescore/annotation_guidlines.md

 For version one of the corpus reviews and annotations should not cover:

 1. Emphasis and Exaggeration
+2. People & Cast
-2. Negation & Double Negation
+3. Negation & Double Negation
-3. Sentiment & Negation that span multiple sentences
+4. Sentiment & Negation that span multiple sentences

 We should differ reviews with more complex language to a later iteration.